Renewal Therapeutic Massage

 Thai Yoga massage

-The practitioner guides the recipient through a series of yoga postures while palming and thumbing and using the practitioners feet along the body's energy ("Sen") lines and pressures points.
+The practitioner guides the recipient through a series of yoga postures while palming and thumbing and using the practitioner's feet along the body's energy ("Sen") lines and pressures points.
 Together these actions result in a comprehensive full body treatment that relieves muscular tension, improves circulation, boosts the immune system and balances the body energetically.

 Thai Yoga Massage is performed on a mat on the floor; both client and practitioner are dressed in comfortable clothing allowing ease of movement and flexibility.
 No oils or creams are used.
+I am no longer offering full-length Thai Massage sessions but I can utilize the techniques on the table or combine it with a regular massage session.